tykoii/blog/_posts/2021-09-15-Demo-Day-Narcissus.md

 image: assets/images/blog/Blog_cover-Narcissus.png
 ---

-## Yesterday we had the opportunity to showcase Koii’s creator-friendly features at Sanctor’s Demo Day – a virtual event geared towards rising stars within the crypto space.
+Yesterday we had the opportunity to showcase Koii’s creator-friendly features at Sanctor’s Demo Day – a virtual event geared towards rising stars within the crypto space.

 As you may know, Koii was created to empower anyone to create and share new forms of content on their own terms – and be rewarded for their efforts.
 Koii’s scalable consensus protocol tracks attention across the open internet while ensuring that content creators can mint and distribute new digital assets such as NFTs in a way that is substantially more cost-effective and self-sovereign than what the Ethereum network currently allows.

 All these features are brought to life via “Narcissus”, a limited-edition series of atomic NFTs the Koii team unveiled during Sanctor’s Demo Day.
-Like other Atomic NFTs, Narcissus Flowers grow, morph, degrade, and regenerate based on external stimuli which is captured using Koii’s Proof-of-Real-Traffic mechanism.
-Given Koii’s focus on the attention economy, these Narcissus Flowers evolve in response to how much attention they receive, although the specific parameters that dictate Atomic NFTs are essentially limitless.
+Like other Atomic NFTs, Narcissus Flowers grow, morph, degrade, and regenerate based on external stimuli which is captured using Koii’s Proof of Real Traffic (PoRT) consensus mechanism.
+The Koii Tasks enabled via Koii’s PoRT protocol enables these Narcissus Flowers to evolve in response to how much attention they receive – although the specific parameters that dictate Atomic NFTs are essentially limitless.
 And while these Narcissus Flowers may seem a lot like other “evolving NFTs” currently on the market, Koii’s atomic NFTs have several game-changing characteristics that benefit our growing community of content creators.
 Most notably:

 ## Unlike other dynamic NFTs, Atomic NFTs are completely decentralized and self-contained.